Meteor-Community-Packages/meteor-autoform/README.md

 Please also consider, that `twbs:bootstrap` is depending on an outdated (and potential insecure!)
 Bootstrap version.
 Better: Use the latest Bootstrap 3.x or 4.x from NPM in favour.

+### Migration from 6.x

-**Installation troubleshooting:** If you update to 7.0.0 you will likely encounter errors from your extension packages like
+If you update to 7.0.0 you will likely encounter errors from your extension packages like

 ```bash